rust-lang/blog.rust-lang.org/content/rust-debugging-survey-2026-results/index.md

 collections, particularly `std::collections::HashMap` and `std::vec::Vec`.
 This
 is also visible in the word cloud in the [full report][report].

-As the survey was being created, we interviewed a few community members and did some brainstorming to think of a handful of pain points people might experience when using debuggers with Rust.
-We asked respondents to indicate which, if any, they have encountered.
+We asked respondents to indicate which pain points, if any, they have encountered when using debuggers with Rust.
 At slightly over 74%, poor representation of values was the most common pain point by a decent margin, followed by being unable to print variables at just over 55%:

 <!-- Chart which-of-these-pain-points-have-you-experienced-using-a-debugger-with-rust start -->
 <div>